marusakod/scprocess/docs/reference.md

 * `decoys`: whether or not poison k-mer information should be inserted into the index.
 This parameter is optional.
 If not specified, it defaults to `True` for all genomes.

 !!! info "More about decoys"
-    {{ software_name }} utilizes simpleaf, a lightweight mapping approach that, by default, maps sequenced fragments exclusively to the transcriptome.
+    {{ software_name }} utilizes `simpleaf`, a lightweight mapping approach that, by default, maps sequenced fragments exclusively to the transcriptome.
 However, this can lead to incorrect mapping of reads that arise from unannotated genomic loci to the transcriptome.
-To mitigate this issue, the `decoys` parameter in `scsetup` it to `True`.
-This option allows simpleaf to identify genomic regions with sequences similar to those in transcribed regions (decoys), thereby reducing the likelihood of false mappings.
+To mitigate this issue, the `decoys` parameter in `scsetup` is set to `True`.
+This option allows `simpleaf` to identify genomic regions with sequences similar to those in transcribed regions (decoys), thereby reducing the likelihood of false mappings.
 We strongly recommend keeping the decoy setting enabled.
 For further details, refer to [Srivastava et al., 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02151-8).

 ## `newproj`